nils-dambowy/starter-academic/content/project/bias-transformers/index.md

 ---
 Resources:
-- L. Struppek, D. Hintersdorf, F. Friedrich, M. Brack, P.Schramowski, K.Kersting, The Biased Artist, Preprint, arxiv, 2022.
+- L. Struppek, D. Hintersdorf, F. Friedrich, M. Brack, P.Schramowski, K.Kersting, The Biased Artist, arxiv, 2022.
 - J. Salminen, S. Jung, B. Jansen, S. Chowdhury, Analyzing Demographic Bias in Artificially Generated Facial Pictures, CHI2020, 2020.

 A SEIR model is a approach that is used to describe the spread of infectious diseases.
 In this project I am programming a simple simulation of such model.